The Segal Conjecture for topological Hochschild homology of the Ravenel spectra: Abstract

 \section{Abstract}

-In \cite{Rav84}, Ravenel introduced sequences of spectra $X(n)$ and $T(n)$ which played an important role in the proof of the Nilpotence Theorem of Devinatz-Hopkins-Smith \cite{DHS88}.
-In the present paper, we solve the homotopy limit problem for topological Hochschild homology of $X(n)$, which is a generalized version of the Segal Conjecture for the cyclic group of prime order.
-We prove the same theorem for $T(n)$ under the assumption that $T(n)$ is an $E_2$-ring spectrum.
-This is also a first step towards computing algebraic K-theory of $X(n)$ and $T(n)$ using trace methods.
+In the 1980's, Ravenel introduced sequences of spectra $X(n)$ and $T(n)$ which played an important role in the proof of the Nilpotence Theorem of Devinatz--Hopkins--Smith.
+In the present paper, we solve the homotopy limit problem for topological Hochschild homology of $X(n)$, which is a generalized version of the Segal Conjecture for the cyclic groups of prime order.
+This result is the first step towards computing the algebraic K-theory of $X(n)$ using trace methods, which approximates the algebraic K-theory of the sphere spectrum in a precise sense.
+We solve the homotopy limit problem for topological Hochschild homology of $T(n)$ under the assumption that the canonical map $T(n)\to BP$ of homotopy commutative ring spectra can be rigidified to map of $E_2$ ring spectra.
+We show that the obstruction to our assumption holding can be described in terms of an explicit class in an Atiyah-Hirzebruch spectral sequence.